Maryhill

-Maryhill (Cnoc Màiri) is an area in the north-west of the City of Glasgow in Scotland.
+Maryhill (Cnoc Màiri) is an area in the north-west of Glasgow in Scotland.
 A former independent burgh and the heart of an eponymous local authority ward, its territory is bisected by Maryhill Road, part of the A81 road which runs for a distance of roughly 3 mi between Glasgow city centre and the suburban town of Bearsden.

 The far north west of the area is served by Maryhill railway station.